noemaresearch/pinboard/README.md

 # Pinboard

 Pinboard is a command-line tool for managing file references when working with raw language models.
 It's designed to streamline codebase-level development workflows, allowing users to request contextual, in-place file updates efficiently.
-Pinboard uses Typer for command-line interface management and Rich for beautiful, formatted output.

 ## Usage